The main challenge of being a remote developer can be summarized in one word: “Communication”.

 In the third part of our “Becoming a top remote developer” series, we'll be sharing our thoughts on how to overcome this challenge.
 We’ve identified bad communication as the main reason why perfectly competent developers fail at remote jobs.
 Communication doesn’t come naturally to everyone and remote work requires special efforts to be made if we want to be top performers.
 Let’s explore some of the things we like to do to ensure we are communicating effectively.

 The challenge with remote communication

-There are a few tools that we’ve found that can be used to return that bassline to your song and let the reader know how you feel.
+Here are a few techniques to help return the bassline to your song.
 Let’s talk about them.

 Meet your team

 Meet your team, in-person If possible.
 Meeting your team can be an expensive proposal, but having met your coworkers or clients face to face is invaluable as part of getting to know each other and understanding each other.
 You don’t need to meet right away, and you don’t even have to meet regularly, but meeting at least once in a while definitely increases the chances of a remote team working effectively.
 Many companies with remote teams will have annual or bi-annual company retreats where the whole team gets together and spends a weekend partying, working and enjoying themselves.
 Companies that hire remote workers often ask them to come to HQ every 3 or 6 months for a face to face with the rest of the team.
 Consult with your team and try to arrange a face to face so that you can meet everyone.
 You’ll discover your coworkers’ personalities, you’ll find out who is serious and who can take a joke, you’ll learn about your team’s interests, accomplishments and goals, and it will bring all of you closer.
 You will no longer be chatting with an unknown entity on the other side of a screen.